mattymaloney/mattymaloney.github.io/_posts/2016-02-29-migrating-google-apps-data.md

 title: Options for Migrating Google Apps Data
 ---

 In a cleanup effort, I'm experimenting with options for migrating Google Apps data from former employees to various archive accounts.

+The data we want to preserve from each retiring gapps account:

+* Gmail
+* Drive
+* Calendar
+* Contacts

+Additionally, Gmail, Drive and Calendar should be usable/searchable.

+...

 ---